coderefinery/manuals/instructor-kickstart.md

 ## Session 1: General motivation (1hr + 2-3 day follow-up)

 This happens well before the course, as early as practical.
+It's the broad introduction to the instructor experience and motivate you for the rest, and will start you off with steps to prepare

+Who should attend: brand new teachers who haven't taught before, and anyone who wants to come support them.
+Attendance not mandatory.

 Preparation: Generally have an idea about the CodeRefinery teaching style (have watched a course before, or maybe seen [this 15-minute